microsoft/AgentsClientSDK.Android/README.md

 This step ensures your Android project can locate and use the AgentsClientSDK library.
 By updating your build configuration, you allow Gradle to find the SDK (stored locally or downloaded) and include it in your app.
-This is necessary because the SDK is currently distributed as a local .aar file, not through public repositories like Maven Central.
+This is necessary because the SDK is currently distributed as a local SDK file, not through public repositories like Maven Central.
 Proper setup here ensures all required dependencies are available for your app to compile and run the SDK features.